Skip to main content

 Kids will adore Runcorn Pool's water park, with a waterslide and water play elements.
 You can also pre-book party packages which include child supervision, catering, games and customised activities.

-Older children might like to celebrate at the Colmslie Aquatic Centre in Morningside, which has an inflatable obstacle course which can be hired for a party, or you could head to Chermside Aquatic Centre, which is home to Brisbane’s largest water park.
-Dunlop Park Memorial Swimming Pool in Corinda is a great option for smaller kids’ parties with its wading pool and waterslide.
+Older children might enjoy celebrating at Colmslie Aquatic Centre in Morningside.
+It has an inflatable obstacle course available for party hire.
+Or visit Chermside Aquatic Centre, home to Brisbane’s largest water park.
+Dunlop Park Memorial Swimming Pool in Corinda is perfect for smaller kids’ parties.
+It features a wading pool and a waterslide.

 alert rhombus